andres885/flac_split/README.md

 [Versión en español](./README.es.md)
-# Bash scripts to manage FLAC albums
+# FLAC splitter and tagger Bash scripts

 A set of Bash scripts to split FLAC files into individual tracks using a CUE sheet and optionally remove the original files once the split tracks are detected.